Organic Eprints frontpage

 Hermansen, John E.; Eriksen, Jørgen and Strudsholm, Karin (2005) Full or partial outdoor rearing of slaughter pigs – effects on performance, carcass quality and nutrient load.
-Paper presented at Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+Paper at: Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+[Unpublished]

 Summary